Asia Cup 2025 Schedule, Teams, Squads, Live Streaming & Tickets

 Asia Cup 2025 Groups & Format

-The Asia Cup 2025 will feature a competitive structure, bringing together eight teams divided into two groups of four.
-The tournament will follow a round-robin format, ensuring that each team plays against every other team in their group.
+The Asia Cup 2025 will feature 8 top Asian teams, split into two groups of four.
+The tournament follows a round-robin format, where each team will face every other team in their group once.

 Group A | Group B |